3 min read

-Since June last year, UK employees have the right to request flexible working after having worked with their employer for at least 26 weeks.
+Since December 2018, Australian employees have had the right to request flexible working from any employer.
 As the Head of HR at Reward Gateway, I received a mass of emails telling me about these new regulations, which in turn sparked a series of discussions in the HR community about how to manage it.

 For most of our network, it's great news all round.

 The world of work is constantly changing and it's so important for employers to keep up with it in order to attract and retain employees.
 We've operated a flexible working policy at Reward Gateway for a number of years, and it's built on a culture of trust amongst our employees.

 I read the information to understand what was changing but it didn’t really resonate with me until more recently when I overheard someone on a train journey from London to Birmingham.
 They were talking about the process they had to go through in order to apply for flexible working.
 It went something like this;

 - The employee had to write a letter explaining why he wanted flexible working hours.